rehanvipin/work/content/angular/_index.md

 ---

 # Angular, the fancy web framework
-I gotta use this for work lol.
-I heard that some people hate it.
-Not my problem.
-If it works, it works.
+Angular lets you make dynamic web apps easily.

-## Base
+## Base Knowledge
-Where am I starting from?
 Why is that important?
 It defines what kind of content will be in this manual.
 I know *nothing* about Angular.
 I know a bare minimum of HTML, CSS, and JS. 😰 let's see how this goes.
 YOLO 🙂.

 ## Course stuff
 I'm following along [The Angular Fundamentals course on Pluralsight](https://www.pluralsight.com/courses/angular-fundamentals).